GAP Insurance for Auto Coverage: Complete Guide

 GAP insurance is an optional add-on coverage that pays the difference between what you owe on your auto loan or lease and what your vehicle is actually worth if it's declared a total loss.
 Standard auto insurance policies only pay your car's actual cash value (ACV) at the time of loss, which is typically much less than what you originally paid.

 Here's how it works in practice: Imagine you financed a $30,000 vehicle with a small down payment.
 After one year, you still owe $28,000 on your loan, but the car has depreciated to a market value of $22,000.
 If your car is totaled in an accident, your standard collision coverage would pay out $22,000 minus your deductible.
-Without GAP insurance, you'd be responsible for the remaining $6,000 still owed to your lender—for a car you no longer have.
+Without GAP insurance, you'd be responsible for the remaining $6,000 still owed to your lender — for a car you no longer have.

-GAP insurance steps in to cover this gap, protecting you from having to pay out-of-pocket for a vehicle that's been totaled or stolen.
+GAP insurance steps in to cover this difference, protecting you from having to pay out-of-pocket for a vehicle that's been totaled or stolen.
 This coverage only applies when your primary auto insurance has already paid out the actual cash value through either collision or comprehensive coverage.

 Pincher's Pro Tip